– Let me get the hard news out of the way…

 2. Stand with your feet shoulder-width apart and bend forward at the waist.
 Let your head, neck, and arms hang heavy.
 Breathe deeply into the floor of your belly for 3 minutes.
 Finish this pose by rolling up to a standing position slowly, one vertebra at a time.

 Do each of these movements 3 times.
 Complete the sequence by standing with your feet shoulder-width apart and breathing into the floor of your belly.
 Notice the changes in your body that have occurred since you started.
 This part of the exercise is as important as the breathing and grounding movements you just performed.
-It integrates the experience.
+It cements the experience.

-Integration equals mental health.
+Cementing positive new habits is key to mental health.
 And a big part of mental health is good relationships.

 Would you like to commit to mastering the 3 keys to better relationships?